Blog Hero

 Is Blurred Vision After Cataract Surgery Normal?

-An older woman rubs her eyes while holding a pair of glasses in her other hand.
+An older woman rubs her eyes as she is experiencing a cloudy vision post her cataract surgery while holding a pair of glasses in her other hand.

 What Increases Your Risk of Cataracts?